NOTICE OF PRIVACY PRACTICES

 You have the right to request that we communicate with you in a certain manner or at a certain location regarding the services you receive from us.
 For example, you may ask that we only contact you at a specific phone number or only by mail.

-To request confidential communications, you must make your request in writing and submit it to our Privacy Officer.
+To request confidential communications, you must make your request in writing and submit it to our Privacy and Security Officer.

 We will not ask you the reason for your request.
 We will attempt to accommodate all reasonable requests.